Brano80/veridion-nexus/VERIDION_NEXUS_WHITEPAPER.md

 **"Compliance as a Runtime Constraint"**

 Veridion Nexus enforces compliance at the network level, making it **physically impossible** for AI agents to violate EU regulations.
-Instead of relying on policies and audits, we provide **technical guarantees**.
+Instead of relying on policies and audits, Veridion Nexus provides **technical guarantees**.

 ## The Four Pillars